Skip to content

 How to make your proposal worth reading (hint: it's with pictures)

 A proposal deadline is looming.
 You’ve spent time putting the content together and think you have a winning strategy.
-Now your thoughts turn to the graphics.
-You haven’t included any imagery or diagrams yet.
-Or laid out any of your overall strategy in visuals.
+Now, your thoughts turn to the graphics.
+You haven’t included any imagery or diagrams or laid out your overall strategy in visuals.
 You wonder if it’s worth it.

-I’m here to tell you it can be critical to have your concepts laid out in easy-to-follow graphics that support the content.
+I’m here to tell you that having your concepts laid out in easy-to-follow graphics that support the content can be critical.

-And that's the purpose of this blog; to share my knowledge and experience in business-winning graphics with everyone!
-Or at least with the people who want to win more bids.
+And that's the purpose of this blog: to share my knowledge and experience in business-winning graphics with everyone—or at least with those who want to win more bids.

 I have accumulated 20+ years of experience in the graphics space.
 Has it been that long?
 (Looks out the window and sighs).

-I've worked in law firms, banking, technology, and the insurance sector, where I grew professionally and along with working on tenders and pitches, worked with communications and marketing specialists on their campaign materials while leading a design team.
+I've worked in law firms, banking, technology, and the insurance sector, where I grew professionally.
+In addition to working on tenders and pitches, I worked with communications and marketing specialists on their campaign materials while leading a design team.

-If you want to know one of the most important lessons I've learned after putting in my 20 hard years into my craft?
-The one thing I'd want to tell every lawyer, banker, techie, and insurer working on significant bids?!
+Do you want to know one of the most important lessons I've learned after putting my 20 hard years into my craft?
+The one thing I'd like to tell every lawyer, banker, techie, and insurer working on significant bids?

-Graphics not only make your proposal worth reading, but will make you stand out from the competition!
+Graphics make your proposal worth reading and will make you stand out from the competition!

 I’m not talking about just making your document look pretty because graphics do so much more than that!

 I remember attending a meeting where some content provided wasn’t up to scratch.
 "Can you just make it pretty?"
-Someone in the room said, “you can’t put lipstick on pig".
+Someone in the room said, “you can’t put lipstick on a pig".
 Laughter filled the room.
 But they were right!
-No matter how much you dress up the content it won’t help if you’re content isn’t good to begin with!
+No matter how much you dress up the content it won’t help if it wasn't good to begin with!

 Pig in Lipstick